Mario1234/cpp-broadlink/README.md

 To try it, download it and install Code::Blocks with TDM compiler, create new project and paste all this projects files.

-Install winsdksetup.exe and configure as linked libraries iphlpapi.lib and WS2_32.Lib in the code::blocks project settings.
+Install visualcppbuildtools_full.exe or winsdksetup.exe and configure as linked libraries iphlpapi.lib and WS2_32.Lib in the code::blocks project settings.

 To do it, open code::blocks, go to settings->Compiler...->Linker Settings